NordicSemiconductor/asset-tracker-cloud-docs/docs/app/CellGeolocation.rst

 Locating cells based on device data
 ***********************************

-GPS position fixes that are acquired by the devices and the cell information (cell ID, area ID, MCC/MNC) of these devices are stored together and used to `calculate the location of the cell <https://github.com/NordicSemiconductor/cell-geolocation-helpers#cellfromgeolocations>`_.
+GNSS position fixes that are acquired by the devices and the cell information (cell ID, area ID, MCC/MNC) of these devices are stored together and used to `calculate the location of the cell <https://github.com/NordicSemiconductor/cell-geolocation-helpers#cellfromgeolocations>`_.

 The following image demonstrates how the location of a device is calculated using the device geolocation data: